ulyavedenina/reproduction_study/README.md

 This repository contains the reproduction attempt of a [pragmatic model](https://arxiv.org/abs/2004.14451) built by Nie et al. and its test on the A3DS data set.
 Both data sets (cub and A3DS) as well as the model training notebook (ran on a paid Google Colab runtime) and the final report are attached.

+Most of the following instructions were taken from https://github.com/windweller/Pragmatic-ISIC and https://github.com/salaniz/pytorch-gve-lrcn .

 ## Installation
 Following the repository (https://github.com/windweller/Pragmatic-ISIC), this implementation uses Python 3, PyTorch and pycocoevalcap.
 All dependencies can be installed into a conda environment with the provided environment.yml file (original from Windweller and also dependencies needed to make the sentence classifier work).